-Always read the label when applying preemergence herbicides, as some can be detrimental to the growth of new turfgrass seedlings.
-If using postemergence herbicides, weeds should be actively growing for the most effective control.
+Preemergence and postemergence herbicides may be used to control winter annual, summer annual, and perennial broadleaf weeds and grasses.
+If seed has been applied to a turfgrass area, always read the label when applying preemergence herbicides, as some can be detrimental to the growth of new turfgrass seedlings.
 Never apply herbicides if the turf is stressed.